Sporting Clube de Porto Novo: History

 The club started off the 2016–17 season early on November 13 and faced Académica Porto Novo and the rematch was yet again a suffering one as they lost 7–0.
 Sporting who was last placed became sixth recently in the 7th round on January 22.
 Sporting's 11 match winless streak was finished on February 18 where they defeated Santo André 0–2, on February 25, they defeated Lajedos who was attempting to become first place in the region.
-At the 11th round, the club was 6th and had two wins and two draws, better than their last season's results but not the 2014–15 season, the remaining two matches ended in draws and the club finished sixth with 10-point, ahead of Santo André.
+At the 11th round, the club was 6th and had two wins and two draws, better than their last season's results but not the 2014–15 season, the remaining two matches ended in draws and the club finished sixth with 10 points, ahead of Santo André.

 Sporting began the 2017–18 season with an attempt to break Académica Porto Novo's title record, they started with a win over Fiorentina Porto Novo, then their chances began to slip when they lost to Académica at the second round, a scoreless draw with Os Sanjoanense followed and their chance continued to slip.
 Sporting defeated Marítimo 0–1 on January 19.
 Another win came on January 27 as they defeated Inter.
 A goal draw with Marítimo was made next and most of its championship title chance was fading.
 Sporting defeated Inter 0–1 on February 16 and all of their chance for another title totally disappeared.
 Sporting lost 0–1 to Os Sanjoanenses in their recent match.
 Sporting was second, with two more matches, a two-goal draw with Fiorentina Porto Novo was made, then a loss to Académica in what may become a new and only rivalry after the end of the Santo Antão Derby as Paulense was relegated.
 Sporting finished better with second position.
 Sporting had a low goal scoring with only nine, the fifth least to Os Sanjoanenses.